 issuers: List[asn1crypto.x509.Certificate] = None

-be the direct issuer of the signer's certificate; any descendant relationship will do.
+List of issuer certificates that the signer certificate can be issued by.
+Note that these issuers do not need to be the direct issuer of the signer's certificate; any descendant relationship will do.